lsst-sqre/sqr-011/index.rst

 Continuous delivery describes a process where documentation is ready for publication whenever content is changed, thanks to a highly automated pipeline.
 When revised documentation content is pushed to GitHub, it is built, tested, and made available in a staging environment to the team.
-When a team choses (using my merging changes to the GitHub master), the new content to automatically published.
+When a team choses (usually by merging changes to the GitHub master), the new content to automatically published.

-`Read the Docs <https://readthedocs.org/>`_ is popular continuous delivery service for Sphinx documentation, and we have used it widely for technical notes and design documents.
+`Read the Docs <https://readthedocs.org/>`_ is a popular continuous delivery service for Sphinx documentation, and we have used it widely for technical notes and design documents.
 However, Read the Docs limits our ability to provision new documentation projects through an well-defined API, and more fundamentally, limits our ability to control the build environment for documentation.
 LSST software documentation requires that the software itself be built, which demands a customized build environment.
 To solve these issues, we have built a service described in `SQR-006: Documentation Deployment Service for LSST's Eups-based Software <http://sqr-006.lsst.io/>`_.
+We anticipate that all DM reStructuredText/Sphinx-based documentation projects will be served by LSST the Docs rather than Read the Docs in order to leverage automations and efficiencies built into LSST the Docs.

 Domains: lsst.org/codes/io
 --------------------------